Mimi Wong: Marriage and separation

 In 1956, the year she turned 17, Wong Weng Siu was invited to a picnic by a friend.
 During this time, she first met a HDB sweeper named Sim Woh Kum, who was six or seven years older than her.
 Sim was also working as a school canteen stallholder at the time he first knew Wong.
 Subsequently, both Wong and Sim became romantically involved.
 The couple dated for the next two years before they married in 1958.
 In that same year, both Wong and Sim welcomed their first son.
 Their second son was born four years later in 1962.

 However, the marriage slowly became marred by marital issues and arguments.
 Wong, who possessed a bad temper since she was young, and with a family history of mental illnesses, was said to have frequently abused her husband, and would not hesitate to arm herself to physically assault Sim whenever their arguments turned violent.
 Sim, who was a naturally mild-tempered person, often silently endured these physical abuses, which at one point left a scar on his forehead.
 He even ran out of the house numerous times whenever Wong picked up a knife or wooden rod with intent to pick a fight.
-Wong even went as far as to abuse her own mother-in-law, which led to her being considered an "empress daughter-in-law".
+Wong even went as far as to abuse her own mother-in-law, which led to her being considered an "empress daughter-in-law" reminiscent of Wu Zetien.

 Not only that, Sim himself was a compulsive gambler, who often gambled away their hard-earned money, which aggravated the family's already-precarious financial situation.
 The gambling habit would cost Sim his job and the family's life savings.
 This forced Wong to take up part-time jobs to support their family, including a stint at a bar as a hostess.
 Despite his loss of employment, Sim persisted in his gambling habits, and he sometimes stole Wong's hard-earned income to feed his own appetite for gambling.
 Given their financial difficulties and Sim's own incompetence, Wong was slowly disillusioned with Sim, and she ultimately decided to leave him in 1963, resulting in Sim having to take care of their two sons and his own elderly mother alone.

 After her separation from Sim, Wong would purposely strut with her boyfriends in front of Sim, according to his account of his life before Ayako Watanabe's murder.
 Sim, who still loved Wong despite their separation, had always hoped that Wong would reconcile with him and often told her not to do that in front of him.